hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 **Curve** can also be used independently, without any transition duration effect if you want to apply some particular thresholding on the input value.

+### Seconds per unit

+The transition duration is defined in **seconds per unit**, but in many cases you can think of it as being the same as the **transition duration in seconds** and leave it at that.

+If you want the transition to take 0.5 seconds, then set it to 0.5.

+#### Details

+Here are the gritty details: It means the seconds it takes to go from a value of 0 to a value of 1.

+If you have only two choices, such as in the case of a simple toggle, and you kept the default values for the choices, then *duration in seconds per unit* just means **duration in seconds**:
+- a transition from the value of 0 to 1 would take 1 second at *1 second per unit*,
+- a transition from the value of 0 to 1 would take 0.5 seconds at *0.5 second per unit*.

+**However,** you have a multiple-choice slider, each choice is assigned a value.
+If you have not changed the value of the choices, those values may be 0, 1, **2**.
+In this case:
+- a transition from the value of 0 to **2** would take 2 seconds at *1 second per unit*,
+- a transition from the value of 0 to **2** would take 1 second at *0.5 second per unit*.

+You could also change the choice values to become 0, 0.5, 1, or anything you'd like.

 ## Special inputs

 Toggling and triggering effects on the avatar are not limited to menus.